marcosegborges/ffmpeg/readme.md

 ```
 ffmpeg -f image2 -framerate 2.0 -i image_%02d.jpg -s 640x480 \
--i audio.mp3 -acodec copy \
+-i audio.mp3 -acodec copy my_video.mp4
-my_video.mp4
 ```

 * `-i audio.mp3`  the audio filename.

-* `-acodec copy`  Copies the audio from the input stream to the output stream.
+* `-acodec copy` copies the audio from the input stream to the output stream.

 # Playback Issues for Quicktime/Other Codecs

-Quicktime and some other codecs have trouble playing certain pixel formats such as `4:4:4 Planar` and `4:2:2 Planar` while 4:2:0 seems to work fine.
+Quicktime and some other codecs have trouble playing certain pixel formats, such as `4:4:4 Planar` and `4:2:2 Planar` while 4:2:0 seems to work fine.

 Add the following flag to force the pixel format: